Not sure where to stay in Zurich? Here’s an overview of the main neighborhoods, and a selection of some of the best

 - Combine sightseeing, food, and wine with a Swiss Cheese Fondue and Wine Tuk-Tuk Tour

-As a matter of fact, the former red lights district has become a vibrant neighborhood west from the Central Station.
+As a matter of fact, the former red lights district has become a vibrant neighborhood west of the Central Station.
 Consequently, today Langstrasse has plenty of bars and international restaurants where local young people gather regularly.
-Hence, it’s the area to go if you want to experience Zurich effervescent nightlife.
+Hence, it’s the area to go to if you want to experience Zurich’s effervescent nightlife.

 South of District 1 and on the left shore of Lake Zurich, the large District 2 is a great neighborhood if you want to stay close to the lakeshore but not far from the Center.
 That’s a great area to stay in Zurich for families since there are many activities suitable for kids.